Catrike FAQs

 - Hand-welded Aluminum Frame available in eight stunning colors!

-- SRAM Bar End Shifters -indexed rear shifter ensures perfect gear changing every time
+- Bar End Shifters -indexed rear shifter ensures perfect gear changing every time

 - SRAM Disc Brakes -the durable, lightweight SRAM BB7’s guarantee reliable stopping power.